-Cash flow from deposits and contributions is slightly less than the amounts required to meet annual benefits paid to TCDRS retirees, member account withdrawals and the administrative expenses of the organization in 2019.
-The negative net cash flow is expected as the system matures.
+Cash flow from deposits and contributions is slightly less than the amounts required to make benefit payments to retirees, withdrawals to former members and administrative expenses.
+Negative net cash flow is expected as the system matures.
 Investment returns and changes in employer plans also affect annual cash flow and the change in net position.

-To help better understand TCDRS' financial strength, the recent history of net investment income, contributions and deposits, benefit payments, and administrative costs is shown in the Statistical Section, which begins on page 80.
-Information on funding progress for all employers as a group is in the Actuarial Section, Table 6: Funding Progress, on page 70.
+To help better understand TCDRS' financial strength, the recent history of net investment income, contributions and deposits, benefit payments and administrative costs is shown in the Statistical Section of this report, which begins on page 81.
+Information on funding progress for all employers as a group is located in the Actuarial Section within Table 6: Funding Progress (see page 71).